Bitdribble/bitdribble-doc/source/install.rst

 All platforms require the ``expat``, ``libyaml``, ``openssl`` and ``libcurl`` development libraries installed.

+..
+To do: include libmicrohttpd and libmicrohttpd-devel once we need it.

 Centos
 ------
 Centos 7 has been tested.
 The default ``cmake`` on Centos 7 is version 2.
 We need cmake version 3, which we install and execute as ``cmake3``.